particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 The first thing that must happen is retrieving a claim code from the Particle cloud for the customer.
 A special endpoint exists for products to use to generate claim codes on behalf of their customers.

-This endpoint is `POST /v1/orgs/:orgSlug/products/:productSlug/device_claims`.
+This endpoint is [`POST /v1/products/:productIdOrSlug/device_claims`](/reference/api/#create-a-claim-code).
 The customer's access token is required, and is used to generate a claim code that will allow for the link between the device and the customer.

 Once your mobile/web app has a claim code, it then must then send it to the device.